Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Remove the fudge from the refrigerator.
+• Remove the fudge from the refrigerator at the end of the 2 hours.
 Remove the top piece of parchment paper.
-Using a sharp kitchen knife, pre-score the size and number of the serving pieces of fudge, but do not cut the fudge until you remove it from the pan.
+Using a sharp kitchen knife, pre-score the size and number of the serving pieces of fudge (4 by 4 or 6 by 6), but do not cut the fudge until you remove it from the pan.

 • Using the over-hang pieces of paper, lift out the fudge, and place it on a cutting board.

-• Warm a large, sharp knife under hot water.
-Dry it and slice the fudge.
+• Warm a large sharp knife under hot water.
+Dry the blade and, using the pre-measured score marks, slice the pieces of fudge.

-• Once the pieces are cut, place 2 to 3 red and green M&M’s on the top of the fudge for decoration (optional).
+• Once the pieces are cut, gently press 2-3 red and green M&M’s on the top of each piece of fudge for decoration.
+(Pressing too firmly can cause the fudge to crack).

 Video